Child Custody Professional and Attentive Client Service

 The specific time-sharing schedule for a particular family will vary depending on the circumstances.
 Parents generally want to achieve a 50/50 time split when choosing a shared custody schedule.

 We are here to help you develop a parenting plan that will be thorough, flexible, and that will be accepted by the courts.
-Call our firm at (813) 285-5705 today to schedule a free consultation with our team.
+Call our firm at (813) 285-5705 today to schedule a free consultation with our team of experienced Clearwater child custody lawyers.

 What to Include in Your Florida Child Custody Parenting Plan